 Application Observability – What It Is For and How You Can Handle It with AWS

 Suppose you have a public-facing web application.
 Suppose the app users report complaints about the sluggish performance of your application.
 Both your front-end and your back-end teams dive into their dashboards and metrics, but neither can pinpoint the root of the problem.
-What we as consulting partners typically discover upon analyzing a case is that businesses have plenty of technical metrics and only a scarce, if not none, representation of user experience metrics for an app.
+What we typically discover upon analyzing a case is that businesses have plenty of technical metrics and only a scarce, if not none, representation of user experience metrics for an app.
 That is exactly the issue with observability that generates certain blindness to the origins of user dissatisfaction.

 In this article, we delve into the essence of application observability, uncovering its pivotal role in ensuring robust functionality.
 Join us to find out: